jpetoskey/SeniorML_Test/README.md

 # SeniorML_Test
-Identify if human is in a room using high frequency radar.
+Identify if a human is in a room using high frequency radar.